dagargo/microdude/README.md

 - gettext

-You can easily install them by running `sudo apt-get install make python3 python3-setuptools python3-mido python3-rtmidi gettext`. sIn case `python-rtmidi` is not available, `PortMidi` will be used as the backend.
+You can easily install them by running `sudo apt-get install make python3 python3-setuptools python3-mido python3-rtmidi gettext`.
+In case `python-rtmidi` is not available, `PortMidi` will be used as the backend.
 You can install it with `sudo apt-get install libportmidi-dev`.

 To install MicroDude simply run `make && sudo make install`.